malept/electron-compile/README.md

 ## How can I precompile my code for release-time?

-electron-compile comes with a wrapper around the [electron-packager](https://github.com/electron-userland/electron-packager) project, `electron-packager-compile` (if you use the `electron-prebuilt-compile` project, this will just be `electron-packager`).
-Run it the same way you run `electron-packager` and the compilation wire-up will be done in the background.
+[Electron Forge](https://github.com/electron-userland/electron-forge) does all of this work for you, including making distributable packages for your operating system.
+All of the compilation wire-up will be done in the background.

 ## How can I precompile my code for release-time? (the hard way)